 The Sponsors’ Committee is an 8-member group, which approves Plan amendments and files actuarial valuations.
 Sponsors’ Committee members primarily represent the interests of the groups that appoint them.
 The Committee’s focus is determining how to best balance contribution rates and benefit design.

-Ross Gascho was appointed to the Sponsors’ Committee as an employer representative, effective January 1, 2017.
-He is a Partner at Fasken Martineau, practicing in pensions and employee benefits.
-Mr. Gascho is a member of numerous committees and associations, including: the Canadian Bar Association and the Ontario Bar Association Pension & Benefits Section, and he has previously served on the Canada Revenue Agency Pension Advisory Committee, and the Financial Services Commission of Ontario Legal Advisory Committee.
-He holds a B.A. from Wilfrid Laurier University, and an LL.B and an MBA from the University of Toronto.
+Ross Gascho is an Employer representative (CEC-appointed).
+He is a Partner at Fasken Martineau, practising in pensions and employee benefits.
+Mr. Gascho is a member of numerous legal and pension organizations, including the Canadian Bar Association and the Ontario Bar Association Pension & Benefits Section.
+He previously sat on advisory committees for federal and provincial pension regulators.
+He has an LLB and an MBA from the University of Toronto.

 Shared objectives lead to security